-What Happened to the Herald News Sign?
+What happened to the Herald News sign?

 This is part of the Viva Murals project, which is a partnership between city organizations and the non-profit, Beyond Walls.
 The nonprofit is based out of Lynn, Massachusetts with years of experience transforming plain walls of buildings into artwork urban areas (especially in Gateway Cities) can be proud of.
 The idea is that when residents are proud of their city in these ways, they take ownership of it and crime is reduced.

 Viva Fall River and the Fall River Arts & Culture Coalition partnered with Beyond Walls for this project, which is largely crowdfunded.
 Residents have been stopping by to admire the progress on the painting and have already donated thousands of dollars.
-You can find a link on how you can donate here.
 Further, once the City raises $30,000, MassDevelopment will match it with $30,000 more.

 Just a few blocks down the street, another mural is being painted through this collaboration, but with the help of Fall River students.
 Artist Kevin Ledo, a Portuguese Canadian artist with family in the Fall River area, met with students at a summer camp at Doran Elementary School on Fountain Street.
 With their permission, he photographed them playing and with one young girl’s permission, selected her image for his painting.